Griseargiolestes fontanus

 commonly known as a springs flatwing.

 It is endemic to south-eastern Queensland and north-eastern New South Wales, where it inhabits streams near their springs.

 Griseargiolestes fontanus is a medium-sized damselfly, black-green metallic in colour with pale markings; adults have only a slight pruinescence.

-Like other members of the family Megapodagrionidae, it rests with its wings outspread.
+Like other members of the family Argiolestidae, it rests with its wings outspread.

 Griseargiolestes fontanus appears similar to Griseargiolestes albescens, though with less pruinescence.